Dadum/LFClean/README.md

 * Add a button to report the currently selected group
 * Add a button on each entry to quickly report that group
 * Choose the default behavior of the report shortcuts
+* Blacklist and automatically hide entries from unwanted characters